shahs1005/Coursera_Capstone/README.md

 # Coursera_Capstone
-# This repository is pasrt of the coursera capstone project
+# This repository is part of the coursera capstone project